Open access for books and chapters

 2. Rights Retention for longform outputs

-The University of Aberdeen Research Publications Policy will be extended later in 2024 to cover longform publications, where a funder mandate is in place.
+The University of Aberdeen Research Publications Policy will be extended to cover longform publications from 1st November 2024.

-The author(s) will grant the University the right to deposit the accepted manuscript in the institutional or a subject repository within 12 months of publication, or sooner, if mandated by a funder.
+The author(s) will grant the University the right to deposit the accepted manuscript in the institutional or a subject repository within 12 months of publication, or sooner, if required.

 Before entering into a contract with a publisher for your longform publication discuss open access with them, making sure that you can meet your funder open access requirements.